IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Security Considerations
 =======================

 Article three of the Universal Declaration of Human Rights reads: "Everyone has the right to life, liberty and security of person.".
 This article underlines the importance of security and its interrelation with human life and liberty, but since human rights are indivisible, interrelated and interdependent, security is also closely linked to other human rights and freedoms.
 This document seeks to strengthen human rights, freedoms, and security by relating and translating these concepts to concepts and practices as they are used in Internet protocol and architecture development.
-The aim of this is to secure human right and thereby improve the susainability, usability, and effectiveness of the network.
+The aim of this is to secure human rights and thereby improve the sustainability, usability, and effectiveness of the network.
 The document seeks to achieve this by providing guidelines as done in section three of this document.

 IANA Considerations
 ===================